simonvanderveldt/lxc-debian-wheezy-template/README.md

 Below follows a list of the changes in Rob's template compared to the template from Debian's LXC 0.7.5-5 package with some info on the changes and if the changes should be kept or not.

 * ~~Removed $SUITE (squeeze) and replaced it with harcoded wheezy.
 RE-ADD $SUITE.
 It makes the code clearer and makes it possible to create containers for other releases than wheezy~~
+* ~~Removed `$MIRROR` and replaced it with `http://ftp.debian.org/debian`.
+RE-ADD `$MIRROR`.
+It makes the code clearer and it makes it clearer where to change the mirror if someone wants to.~~
-* Removed $MIRROR and replaced it with http://ftp.debian.org/debian.
-RE-ADD mirror without variable, should probably use http.debian.net, see the [Debian GeoMirror page on the Debian wiki](http://wiki.debian.org/DebianGeoMirror)
+  * For the mirror keep `cdn.debian.net` as in Debian's LXC 0.7.5-5 package.
+In the future we can switch to using `http.debian.net`, see the [Debian GeoMirror page on the Debian wiki](http://wiki.debian.org/DebianGeoMirror) for more info.
 * Set default runlevel to 3, was added to [0.7.4.2-4](https://launchpad.net/debian/sid/+source/lxc/0.7.4.2-4), but somehow not included in the releases after that.
 Also included in upstream.
 [Default in Debian is 2](https://wiki.debian.org/RunLevel) KEEP runlevel 3
 * Removed adding of daemontools-run inittab entry, was added in [0.7.5-4](https://launchpad.net/debian/sid/+source/lxc/0.7.5-4), not in upstream, I see no direct need to re-add it.
 KEEP removed
 * Added reporting of hostname to dhcp server.
 I see no direct need for this for everybody.
 REMOVE